bkies23/bkies23/README.md

      U.S. Flag Histories:
      This program looks at the history of the first four U.S. flags along with our present day flag.

-     I have written a separate class (BetsyRoss, LewisAndClark, etc.) for each flag and each extends a Flag base class which sets width and height, colors, stripes and canton dimensions, and has methods for drawing the stripes and canton.
+     I have written a separate class (BetsyRoss, LewisAndClark, etc.) for each flag and each extends a Flag base class.
+The base class sets width and height, colors, stripes and canton dimensions, and has methods for drawing the stripes and canton.
 Only white stripes are drawn (every other stripe width) as the red background takes care of red stripes.
 The Lewis & Clark flag has its own method for drawing stripes as it is the only flag to have had more than thirteen stripes.
 Each flag has its own method for drawing stars as they are different for each flag.
 For the BetsyRossFlag I used